brython-dev/brython-pygame/README.md

 ## Installation

+[1]
+If you want to run examples, just move the pygame folder to `scripts/Lib/site-packages`, then run a HTTP server using `serve_files_HTTP.py`.
+Browse using Firefox or Chrome, and go to `examples` to see what can be done with *Brython-pygame*.

+[2]
-For now, just copy the `pygame/` folder in your project's source folder.
+If your goal is to make an existing program work in the web, copy the `serve_files_HTTP.py` file, and the `pygame/` folder, and the `scripts/` folder into your project's source folder.

+You will also need an `index.html` file, you can take one from `examples/` and modify it to suit your needs.

 ## Credits